ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/repository-management.md

     - The issue has been resolved.

 - ![#007700](https://placehold.it/15/007700/000000?text=+) `Owner Approved`
-    - The pull request has been approved by a code owner.
+    - A code owner has approved the pull request.

 - ![#007700](https://placehold.it/15/007700/000000?text=+) `Member Approved`
-    - The pull request has been approved by a member.
+    - A member has approved the pull request.

 - ![#007700](https://placehold.it/15/007700/000000?text=+) `Collaborator Approved`
-    - The pull request has been approved by a collaborator.
+    - A collaborator has approved the pull request.

 - ![#007700](https://placehold.it/15/007700/000000?text=+) `Contributor Approved`
-    - The pull request has been approved by a contributor.
+    - A contributor has approved the pull request.

 - ![#043a96](https://placehold.it/15/043a96/000000?text=+) `Accepted`
     - The proposed solution has been accepted.